fernandojunior/python-boilerplate-module/README.md

 * [pytest](http://pytest.org/) - A mature full-featured Python testing tool.
 * [tox](https://tox.readthedocs.org/) - Auto builds and tests distributions in multiple Python versions using virtualenvs.
 * [coverage.py](https://coverage.readthedocs.org/) - Code coverage measurement.

-## Glossary
-*Terms to understand the capabilities offered by the boilerplate.*

-* `dependency` - A `distribution package` that is required to `build`, install and use a `project`.
-* `build` - Refers to preparing a project in a `distribution package` that users can install and use easily.
-* `distribution package` - A archive file with `packages`, `modules` or other resources used to distribute a `release`.
-* `module` - A .py file that serves as a unit of Python source code which can expose variables, functions and classes.
-* `package` - A directory containing an \_\_init\_\_.py file and which can contain `modules` or recursively, other `packages`.
-* `pip` - The preferred package manager system for installing `distribution packages`.
-* `project` - A library, framework, script, plugin, application, or other resources or some combination thereof.
-* `release` - A snapshot of a `project` at a particular point in time, denoted by a version identifier.
-* `virtualenv` - A tool to isolate a environment of a `project` and its `dependencies` from a Python installation.

-Other nice glossaries at [Python Documentation](https://docs.python.org/3/glossary.html), [Python Packaging User Guide](https://python-packaging-user-guide.readthedocs.org/en/latest/glossary/) and [Setuptools' Documentation](http://pythonhosted.org/setuptools/pkg_resources.html).

 ## Structure
 *Structure of the project in [tree](http://stackoverflow.com/questions/3455625/linux-command-to-print-directory-structure-in-the-form-of-a-tree) format.*